19 Sep 2021 Is 2021 the Year to Consider a Roth Conversion?

 So, if you do conversions each year, each conversion will have its own 5-year clock.

-By contrast, a traditional IRA is funded with money you have already paid taxes on and then hopefully appreciates over time.
+By contrast, a traditional IRA is funded with pre-tax funds and then hopefully appreciates over time.
 Taxpayers pay ordinary tax rates on withdrawals.
 While there are no income limits on who can own one, the contribution limits are the same as for a Roth.
 If you are participating in an employer-sponsored retirement plan, contributions to a traditional IRA create a tax deduction for those making under $76,000 (up to $125,000 for married people, depending on which spouse participates in an employer-sponsored retirement plan).
 If there is no participation in an employer-sponsored plan, then a full deduction is allowed.

 Lock in the Tax Rates